 In the succeeding years, it became even more popular because of Dr. Robert A. Wilson.
-He wrote the bestselling book, Feminine Forever.
+He wrote the bestselling book Feminine Forever.
 The book talks about estrogen deficiency as the cause of menopause symptoms.

-As quick as it rose to fame, HRT use declined fast because of the negative studies that came out.
+As quickly as it rose to fame, HRT use declined fast because of the negative studies that came out.
 The 1990s proved to be the downfall of HRT.
 Two revolutionary studies about hormone replacement therapy for women were released.
 One was from the Women’s Health Initiative (WHI).
 Another from the Million Women Study (MWS).
 In recent years, more accurate and reliable studies refute the claims that HRT is unsafe.

 7 Studies About Hormone Replacement Therapy That You Need to Know!